John O'Fallon: Later years

-In later life, O'Fallon seems to have used a significant amount of his wealth and prestige for the benefit of others.
+In later life, O'Fallon used some of his wealth and prestige for the benefit of others.
 He donated land for Saint Louis University, Washington University in St. Louis (two blocks), O'Fallon Park, and a water works.
 He also financially supported Washington University's medical college and founded O'Fallon Polytechnic Institute.

 O'Fallon died on December 17, 1865, in St. Louis.
 He was buried in Bellefontaine Cemetery.